tudobieudat/githubgql/README.old.md

 export default App;
 ```
-Of course, it also contains the package.json to list all project dependencies.
+It also contains the package.json to list all project dependencies.

 To run the app, all you need to do is:
 ```
 $ git clone https://github.com/harryvu/rauxa-cc-fe.git
 $ cd rauxa-cc-fe
-$ npm run
+$ npm start
 ```

 Notes:
-* When the application starts, the index.html is the first page that is loaded.
+* When the application starts, the index.html is the first page loaded.
 This file has a root division which act as a placeholder for all application components are loaded into it.
 ```
 <div id="root"></div>
 ```

 * index.js is the entry point of the app.
-It has one important line of code to load the top-level App component into the root division.
+It has one important line of code to load the top-level component into the root division.
 ```
 ReactDOM.render(<App />, document.getElementById(‘root’));
 ```